Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

 \section{Introduction}

-Higher-order tensor datasets are rising ubiquitously in modern data science applications, for instance, recommendation systems \citep{baltrunas2011incarmusic,bi2018multilayer}, social networks \citep{bickel2009nonparametric}, genomics \citep{hore2016tensor}, and neuroimaging \citep{zhou2013tensor}.
-Tensor provides effective representation of data structure that classical vector- and matrix-based methods fail to capture.
-One example is music recommendation system~\citep{baltrunas2011incarmusic} that records ratings of songs from users on various contexts.
-This three-way tensor of user $\times$ song $\times$ context allows us to investigate interactions of users and songs in a context-specific manner.
-Another example is network dataset that records the connections among a set of nodes.
-Pairwise interactions are often insufficient to capture the complex relationships, whereas multi-way interactions improve the understanding of networks in molecular system~\citep{young2018universality} and social networks~\citep{han2020exact}.
-In both examples, higher-order tensors represent multi-way interactions in an efficient way.
+Higher-order tensor datasets are becoming ubiquitously in modern data science applications, for instance, recommendation systems \citep{bi2018multilayer}, social networks \citep{bickel2009nonparametric}, and genomics \citep{wang2019three}.
+Tensors provide effective representations of data structure that classical vector- and matrix-based methods fail to capture.
+For example, the music recommendation system~\citep{baltrunas2011incarmusic} records ratings of songs from users in various contexts.
+This three-way tensor of user $\times$ song $\times$ context allows us to investigate interactions between users and songs in a context-specific manner.

-Tensor estimation problem cannot be solved without imposing structures.
-An appropriate reordering of tensor entries often provides effective representation of the hidden salient structure.
+Tensor estimation problems cannot be solved without imposing structures.
+An appropriate reordering of tensor entries often provides an effective representation of the hidden structure.
 In the music recommendation example, suppose that we have certain criteria available (such as, similarities of music genres, ages of users, and importance of contexts) to reorder the songs, users, and contexts.
 Then, the sorted tensor will exhibit smooth structure, because entries from similar groups tend to have similar values.
-Similar observation applies to network examples.
-An $m$-uniform hypergraph network can be represented by an order-$m$ adjacency tensor, with entries indicating the presence and absence of $m$-way interactions among a set of nodes.
-Suppose the characteristics of individual nodes are available so that one can rearrange nodes based on their similarities.
-Then, the sorted adjacency tensor will exhibit smooth structure by the same reason.

 In this article, we develop a \emph{permuted} smooth tensor model based on the aforementioned motivation.
 We study a class of structured tensors, called \emph{permuted smooth tensor model}, of the following form: